 - 1. That we maintain regular contact with the alternative provider regarding any ongoing or new safeguarding concerns - 2.
 Record specifically who is taking action to keep the child safe - 3.
-Who is monitoring, what that looks like and how often. - 4.
-Attendance and who will respond when the pupil is absent. - 5.
-That any risk assessment is completed before our student attends for example, exploitation risks for the child / young person using the train to travel some distance to the alternative provider. - 6.
-That 1 5 above are reviewed regularly and who is responsible for doing that.
+Who is monitoring, what that looks like and how often - 4.
+Attendance and who will respond when the pupil is absent - 5.
+That any risk assessment is completed before our student attends for example, exploitation risks for the child / young person using the train to travel some distance to the alternative provider - 6.
+That 1 5 above are reviewed regularly and who is responsible for doing that

-6.23 Charitable Status of Our School / Setting
+6.24 Charitable Status of Our School / Setting

-- AS OUR SCHOOL HAS CHARTIABLE STATUS WE ARE FAMILIAR WITH THE CHARITY COMMISSION GUIDANCE ON CHARITY AND TRUSTEE DUTIES TO SAFEGUARD CHILDREN9 - 2.
-Our school is fully committed to this and will ensure all of our policies and practices enable our school/college to take action in a timely manner to safeguard and promote the welfare of the children and young people attending our school. - 3.
-Our school will ensure the child's wishes and feelings are taken into account when determining what action to take and what service to provide.
+- 1. AS OUR SCHOOL HAS CHARTIABLE STATUS WE ARE FAMILIAR WITH THE CHARITY COMMISSION GUIDANCE ON CHARITY AND TRUSTEE DUTIES TO SAFEGUARD CHILDREN9 - Our school/college is fully committed to this and will ensure all of our policies and practices enable our school/college to act in a timely manner to safeguard and promote the welfare of the children and young people attending Ashurst CE Aided Primary School. - 3.
+Ashurst CE Aided Primary School will ensure the child's wishes and feelings are taken into account when determining what action to take and what service to provide.
 Our systems will be easily understood and easily accessible for our children and young people to confidently report abuse.
 We will ensure our children and young people will know their concerns will be treated seriously and will know they can safely express their views and give feedback.